Core Couch Potato portfolios

 New to DIY investing?
 These four simple Core Portfolio approaches give you several options to get started.

-Tangerine, an online bank and a division of Scotiabank, was first to offer Canadians simple and lower-cost index-based mutual funds.
+Tangerine, an online bank and a division of Scotiabank, was first to offer Canadians simple and low-cost index mutual funds.
+Full disclosure: I was an investment advisor and trainer with Tangerine from 2013 through 2018.

-For those who want to go with the classic portfolio of 60% equities, 40% bonds, there’s the Tangerine Balanced Portfolio, which was launched in January 2008.
+For those who want to go with the classic balanced portfolio of 60% equities and 40% bonds, there’s the Tangerine Balanced Portfolio, which was launched in January 2008.

-The bond component of the portfolio helps to mitigate the riskier equities component.
-For example, when the combined stock markets (Canada, U.S. and International) declined by more than 50% during the financial crisis of 2008-2009, the Balanced Portfolio declined by just 25%.
+The bond component of the portfolio generally helps to mitigate the riskier equities component.
+Although that has not been the case in 2022, which has been a brutal year for stocks and bonds, when global when the combined stock markets (Canada, U.S. and International) declined by more than 50% during the financial crisis of 2008-2009, the Balanced Portfolio was down by just 25%.
 This balanced asset allocation can make it a lot easier for investors to stay the course during market turbulence.

 If you want a lower-risk portfolio, opt for more bonds.
 If you want a higher-risk portfolio (with greater growth potential), choose one with more stocks, as shown below.